Mapfre Insurance

 Event / VR / PR

-Mapfre is an insurance company from Spain that wanted to expand its business into the U.S.—and we helped them enter the Boston market.
-To create brand awareness, we created a 2-day event at Boston City Hall Plaza that helped the most notoriously aggressive drivers (they don’t call us Massholes for nothin’) to start empathizing with other drivers, cyclists, and pedestrians on the road.
+MAPFRE is an insurance company from Spain that wanted to expand into the U.S.—and we helped them enter the Boston market.
+To create brand awareness and more safe drivers, we hosted a 2-day event at Boston City Hall Plaza that helped the most notoriously aggressive city (they don’t call us Massholes for nothin’) to start empathizing with other drivers, cyclists, and pedestrians.

 Results / 25,000 participants, 1.5 million impressions, and a few less Bostonians chucking the bird at anyone who tries to merge during rush hour.